benfrussell/AutoCopilot/README.md

 	});

-// We now want the very last instruction in the sequence to return the drone home
+// We now want the very last instruction in the sequence to return the drone home ActivationSequence.AddToEnd(
-// It doesn't need a condition - if we reached this point it's safe to go home ActivationSequence.AddToEnd(
 	new Instruction(
 		Actions.Log("Finished all activation area instructions.
 Returning home."),